sheryew/tp/docs/UserGuide.md

 - ExportCommand provides HR employees a way to download employees' data into CSV format.
 - The exported file_name.csv will be found in the Exported_CSVs folder.
-- A maximum of one file_name has to be provided.
+- You must provide a file_name.
 File_name can comprise alphanumeric and special characters.
 - To export only a subset of employees, user should perform filtering before exporting.

 Examples: